Next Start

 Step #7: Installing dual engines

-To install dual engines, mount the counter rotation engine on the port side when dual engines are used.
-Use dual cable steering for engines 150hp and above or with boats that are capable of attaining 50mph or more.
+To install dual engines, mount the counter-rotation engine on the port side when dual engines are used.
+Use dual-cable steering for engines 150 horsepower and above or with boats that are capable of attaining 50 mph or more.

 Refer to the boat manufacturer for information about dual installation.
-Engine wakes should meet at approximately 61’-78’ behind the boat.
+Engine wakes should meet at approximately 61 to 78 feet behind the boat.

 Twin engine wake diagram

-How Boat Rigging Applies to a Career in the Marine Industry
+How Rigging a Boat Applies to a Career in the Marine Industry

 So why is boat rigging important, and how does it apply to a career in the marine industry?

-In the Marine Technician Specialist Training Program offered at Marine Mechanics Institute (MMI), students learn everything from electrical diagnostics to the fundamentals of outboard rigging.1
+In the Marine Technician Specialist training program offered at Marine Mechanics Institute (MMI), students are taught everything from electrical diagnostics to the fundamentals of outboard rigging.1.3

-This 51-week program7 includes a series of manufacturer-specific courses, where students have the opportunity to learn the design and operation unique to leading manufacturers, including:
+This 51-week program includes a series of manufacturer-specific courses, where students have the opportunity to learn the design and operation unique to leading manufacturers, including:7

-Whether you dream of working on motorboats, sport fishing boats, sailboats or all of the above, MMI can provide you with a foundation of skills you can build on as you start your career in the marine industry.
+Whether you dream of working on motorboats, sportfishing boats, sailboats or all of the above, MMI can provide you with a foundation of skills you can build on as you pursue a career in the marine industry.
 Classes begin every six weeks, so you may be able to start your training sooner than you think.

 Curious about the types of careers you may be able to pursue in the marine industry?
 Check out our marine career guide.

-Marine Mechanics Institute has the instructors, facilities, and industry tools and technology to help you prepare for an exciting career.2
+Marine Mechanics Institute has the instructors, facilities, and industry tools and technology to help you prepare to pursue an exciting career.1.3 While enrolled, you can learn the fundamentals of marine technology—including hands-on boat rigging skills!18

-To learn more, head to our website and request information to get in touch with one of our Admissions Representatives today.
+To learn more, head to our website and request information online or call us at 1-800-834-7308 to get in touch with one of our Admissions Representatives today.

 MMI Campuses That Offer Marine Mechanic Training